 Molinia caerulea Igel

 Purple moor grass, Molinia caerulea, an ornamental grass forming dense clumps of erect habbit from which tall spikes of purple flowers emerge in summer.
 In autumn the foliage turns bright yellow/orange.
 There are many excellent cultivars to choose from.
 We have also a large selection of the taller moor grass Molinia arundinacea with varieties including the elegant ‘Windspiel’, the taller ‘Skyracer’, and ‘Karl Foerster’.
 Their transparent qualities make them ideal subjects for growing at the front or the middle of a border, filtering views to the plants behind and achieving a feeling of dept and space.
 For best results, grow Molinias in moist but well-drained soil in sun or partial shade.

 Campanula lactiflora Border Blues

 Campanulas, commonly known as bellflowers, are classic border perennials with an array of shapes and colours, from blues to purple to white.
 Tall ones, low creeping ones and delicately arching varieties.
 Generally very easy to grow.
 For colour there are many Varities.
-Coming into flower now is Campanula Sarasto a clump-forming perennial with elegant spires of large, bell-shaped, drooping flowers in a rich violet-purple.
-Campanula Border Blues is a new Variety of C. lactiflora with large, dome shaped clusters of blue flowers on branching stems.
+Campanula Border Blues is a new Variety of C. lactiflora with large, dome shaped clusters of blue flowers on branching stems and a long flowering period.
 A classic border plant.

-Japanese maples are widely regarded for their spectacular autumn colour, but for me, this is the time of year when I love them the most.
-Just as the buds burst but before the leaves open full every branch seems to shimmer in the morning and evening sun.
-We currently have a large selection of Japanese maples and are happy to help you select the perfect variety for your garden.
+Japanese maples are widely regarded for their spectacular autumn colour.
+We currently have a large selection and are happy to help you select the perfect variety for your garden.